davidbeleznay/ai-forester-rebuild/README.md

 The app provides two methods for calculating culvert sizes:
 ### California Method
 The primary calculation approach is the California Method for nonfish streams.
 This approach:
-1. Takes multiple stream measurements (top widths and depths) along with a bottom width
+1. Takes stream measurements (top width and depth) along with an optional bottom width
-2. Calculates the average top width and depth
-3. Computes the cross-sectional area using the trapezoidal formula
+2. Uses a simplified trapezoidal formula to calculate the cross-sectional area
-4. Multiplies by 3 to determine the end opening area needed for the culvert
+3. Multiplies by 3 to determine the end opening area needed for the culvert
-5. Uses both a lookup table and area-based calculation to determine the recommended size
+4. Uses both a lookup table and area-based calculation to determine the recommended size
-6. Flags installations that require professional engineering design
+5. Flags installations that require professional engineering design

 ### Commercial Culvert Sizes
 The app supports the following standard commercial culvert sizes (in mm):